 "Don't let yourself get attached to anything you are not willing

 to walk out on in 30 seconds flat if you feel the heat around the corner".

 So, if you don't know how to write, or don't understand, or don't have unrestricted access to change the software you depend on, you probably shouldn't get attached to it.
 Everything I do on the Windows commmand prompt (using a text editor) is something that I can envisage doing on PDOS.

 "Best 32-bit 80386 public domain C90 operating system starting with the letter 'P' that fits on a 360k floppy that I have used in the last 2 weeks!" - Paul Edwards.

-Now that both BASIC and C are available, you may be interested in learning how to program by following the tutorial here.
+Now that both BASIC and C are available, you may be interested in learning how to program by following the tutorial here or here.

-Most discussion of PDOS and PDPCLIB takes place here, amongst mainframe enthusiasts.
+Most discussion of PDOS now happens on either this Discord server or this, message area.
 PDOS is also mentioned in the alt.os.development newsgroup.
 There is also a semi-independent and not currently maintained Facebook page here.
-There was an old BBS sometimes available at bbs.pdos.org 64000 but it doesn't have functionality to field support questions.
-I am determined to ensure that PDOS is not a one man show.
-To that extent I am currently running a BBS that can be reached using the "devil dialer" (historical name) which sends and receives files using zmodem after a connection is established using a traditional protocol called Wazoo.
-You can reach the BBS at kerravon.mooo.com 64001.
-You can send a message in any file.
+There was an old BBS sometimes available at bbs.pdos.org 64000 but it didn't have functionality to field support questions.
+I also used to run a BBS that could be reached using the "devil dialer" (historical name) which sends and receives files using zmodem after a connection is established using a traditional protocol called Wazoo.
+You were able to reach the BBS at kerravon.mooo.com 64001.
+You could send a message in any file.
 If you send code, including bug fixes, please specify that it is public domain.
 Also let me know if you wish your message to be private, otherwise I treat incoming messages as forum posts, and you can keep track of progress by requesting "forum.txt" from my BBS.
 If you want to listen to some decent music (definitely not in sorted order though), a lot of it hidden from the current public, try this.